-Sol-Gel technology have encapsulates cannabinoids in a soluble form, while nanomicelles provide tissue permeation enhancing properties.
+Sol-Gel technology has encapsulated cannabinoids in a soluble form, while nano micelles provide tissue permeation enhancing properties.
 Local tissue irritation is avoided as cannabinoids are in-solution and can be presented at lower doses.
-At the same time, Sol-Gels can remain in place for extended periods of time, which can reduce the administration times to once or twice weekly rather than daily.
+At the same time, Sol-Gels can remain in place for extended periods, which can reduce the administration times to once or twice weekly rather than daily.

 4. Chewing Gum

-AXIM Biotechnologies Inc. is developing chewing gum which is based in cannabinoid therapies targeting a wide range of medical conditions.
-The company’s most advanced program is CanChew Plus® for the treatment of irritable bowel syndrome (“IBS”), but it has similar programs targeting multiple sclerosis / pain spasticity, Parkinson’s disease, dementia, restless leg’s syndrome, opioid addiction, tobacco smoking cessation, and other conditions.
+AXIM Biotechnologies Inc. is developing chewing gum, which is based on cannabinoid therapies targeting a wide range of medical conditions.
+The company’s most advanced program is CanChew Plus® for the treatment of irritable bowel syndrome (“IBS”).
+Still, it has similar programs targeting multiple sclerosis/pain spasticity, Parkinson’s disease, dementia, restless leg’s syndrome, opioid addiction, tobacco smoking cessation, and other conditions.

-In addition to effectively delivering cannabinoids into the blood stream, chewing gum offers a controlled release via cellulose and may improve cerebral circulation, stimulate the basal ganglia, reduce stress, improve memory, and offer neuroprotective benefits.
+In addition to effectively delivering cannabinoids into the bloodstream, chewing gum offers a controlled release via cellulose.
+It may improve cerebral circulation, stimulate the basal ganglia, reduce stress, improve memory, and offer neuroprotective benefits.

 Original post: Casinbis